Member login

 Eating gluten free foods can be expensive.
 But for those with coeliac disease, being on a strictly gluten free diet is the only way to improve and maintain their health.
 To aid those with coeliac disease in living gluten free, Pharmac offers part-funding for some gluten free foods.

-The part-subsidy, which is available by prescription only, covers the part-funding of gluten free foods such as gluten free flour, gluten free pasta, and gluten free bread mix or baking mix.
+The part-subsidy, which is available by prescription only, covers the part-funding of gluten free foods such as gluten free flour, gluten free bread mix or baking mix.
 The aim is to make gluten free foods more affordable.
 The Pharmac part-subsidy is available to:

 PHARMAC PART-SUBSIDY ACROSS THE COUNTRY